 Tips From a Police Officer: Safe Holiday Travels and Preventing Theft

 Driving is one of the most popular ways to travel, especially during the holidays.
-Because of holiday travel, the National Safety Council (NCS) and the National Insurance Crime Bureau (NICB) observes an increase in automobile accidents and break-ins around this time of year.
+Because of holiday travel, the National Safety Council (NSC) observes an increase in automobile accidents.
 We sat down with Officer Chavarria of the Medley, Florida Police Department, who offered advice on how to keep drivers safe this holiday season.

 Safe Holiday Driving